taogen-docs/technical-interview-questions/interview-technical-questions/java/java-web-servlet-and-jsp-interview-questions.md

 Servlet Specs 3.0 was a major release and some of the important features are:

-1. Servlet Annotations

-   : Prior to Servlet 3, all the servlet mapping and its init parameters were used to defined in web.xml, this was not convenient and more error prone when number of servlets are huge in an application.
+1. **Servlet Annotations**: Prior to Servlet 3, all the servlet mapping and its init parameters were used to defined in web.xml, this was not convenient and more error prone when number of servlets are huge in an application.

    Servlet 3 introduced the use of Java annotations to define a servlet, filter and listener servlets and init parameters.
 Some of the important Servlet API annotations are WebServlet, WebInitParam, WebFilter, and WebListener.

-Read more about them at [Servlet 3 annotations](https://www.journaldev.com/1877/servlet-tutorial-java#servlet-3-annotations).
+   - Specify servlet path by `@WebServlet`
+   - Set initial parameters by `@WebInitParam`
+   - Others annotations:`@WebListener`, `@WebFilter`, `@MultipartConfig`
+   - Almost don't need `web.xml`

 2. **Web Fragments**: Prior to servlet specs 3.0, all the web application configurations are required to be present in the web.xml that makes it cluttered with a lot of elements and chances of error increases.
 So servlet 3 specs introduced web fragments where we can have multiple modules in a single web application, all these modules should have a web-fragment.xml file in META-INF directory.
 We can include all the elements of web.xml inside the web-fragment.xml too.
 This helps us in dividing our web application into separate modules that are included as a JAR file in the web application lib directory.